Neuro-Oncology

 A 16-year-old Hispanic boy developed new headaches for 2 weeks prior to admission.
 He also noted blurred vision in his right eye and described images as looking distorted and enlarged when viewed with his right eye.
 On the day of admission, he was confused and disoriented.

-MRI showed mild patchy gadolinium enhancement of the meninges, but no focal signal abnormalities in the brain or brainstem parenchyma, and normal ventricles.
+MRI showed mild patchy enhancement of the meninges, but no focal signal abnormalities or ventriculomegaly.

-At the first office follow-up visit 2 weeks post discharge, the right eye visual acuity had improved to 20/25 and the symptom of blur and metamorphopsia had resolved.
-On fundus examination, the disc edema had resolved in both eyes, as had the subretinal fluid at the right macula.
-At 3 months from presentation, his vision remained normal off corticosteroids, and his neurologic status was also normal.
+At the first office follow-up visit 2 weeks after discharge, the right eye visual acuity had improved to 20/25 and the symptom of blur and metamorphopsia had resolved.
+On fundus examination, the optic disc swelling had resolved in both eyes, as had the subretinal fluid in the macula of the right eye.
+At 3 months after presentation, with corticosteroids discontinued, vision and neurologic status remained normal.
 The fundus exam showed patches of orange discoloration in the posterior pole and some broad bands of pigment clumping and dark discoloration at the level of the retinal pigment epithelium.

-The histopathology of Vogt-Koyanagi-Harada syndrome has been sparsely documented in the literature.
-There tends to be choroidal infiltration with granulomas or nongranulomatous lesions primarily involving lymphocytes.
-The choriocapillaris is typically spared, and epithelioid cells in granulomas often have melanin in the cytoplasm (112; 88).
-All of the available pathologic material is in the form of enucleated eyes; therefore, the only mention of pathology in the central nervous system is the observation of lymphocytic infiltration in the leptomeninges along the amputated stump of the optic nerve (112).
+The histopathology of Vogt-Koyanagi-Harada syndrome has been sparsely documented.
+There is granulomatous or non-granulomatous choroidal infiltration, with epithelioid cells that contain cytoplasmic melanin.
+The choriocapillaris is typically spared (171; 134).
+Because the available pathologic material comes from enucleated eyes, the only pathology in the central nervous system is lymphocytic infiltration in the leptomeninges along the amputated stump of the optic nerve (171).

-There is evidence that melanocytes are involved in the meningitic, as well as the ocular, component of Vogt-Koyanagi-Harada syndrome.
-Peripheral and cerebrospinal fluid lymphocytes from patients with Vogt-Koyanagi-Harada syndrome have been shown to exhibit cytotoxicity against melanoma cells and normal melanocytes (83; 99), as have lymphocytes derived from intraocular aqueous humor (100).
-Macrophages containing melanin granules have been found in the CSF of patients with Vogt-Koyanagi-Harada syndrome but not in patients with other meningeal inflammatory diseases (94).
+Melanocytes are likely involved in the meningitic component.
+Peripheral and cerebrospinal fluid lymphocytes from patients with Vogt-Koyanagi-Harada syndrome exhibit cytotoxicity against melanoma cells and normal melanocytes (128; 154), as have lymphocytes derived from intraocular aqueous humor (155).
+Macrophages containing melanin granules have been found in the CSF of patients with Vogt-Koyanagi-Harada syndrome but not in patients with other meningeal inflammatory diseases (144).

-In a study of T-helper cells from nine patients with Vogt-Koyanagi-Harada disease versus nine controls, it was found that peripheral blood mononuclear cells from patients produced significantly higher levels of mRNA only for interferon-gamma and not for interleukin-2 or interleukin-4.
-Levels of interferon-gamma and interleukin-2 were significantly increased in the stimulated cell culture supernatant of patients as compared with controls (49).
-IgE levels were correlated with retinal disease severity in a study of 128 patients (58).
+In a study of T-helper cells from nine patients with Vogt-Koyanagi-Harada disease versus nine controls, peripheral blood mononuclear cells from patients produced significantly higher levels of mRNA only for interferon-gamma and not for interleukin-2 or interleukin-4 (79).
+Levels of interferon-gamma and interleukin-2 were significantly increased in the stimulated cell culture supernatant of patients as compared with controls.
+In a study of 128 patients, IgE levels were correlated with retinal disease severity (89).

-Rathinam and colleagues described three patients who developed Vogt-Koyanagi-Harada syndrome shortly after skin injuries.
+One study described three patients who developed Vogt-Koyanagi-Harada syndrome shortly after skin injuries (180).
 All three patients developed vitiligo in the injured areas as the skin healed, and the uveitis began at the same time.
-The authors suggest that the onset of Vogt-Koyanagi-Harada syndrome following skin injury supports the idea that the disease involves systemic sensitization to shared melanocytic antigens (121).
-Wong and colleagues reporting in the dermatologic literature described a 68-year-old Chinese woman who developed uveitis, followed in 6 months by generalized cutaneous inflammation (erythroderma), and by vitiligo 6 months after that.
-This was the first report of cutaneous inflammation preceding vitiligo in a patient with Vogt-Koyanagi-Harada syndrome (150).
+The authors suggest that the onset of Vogt-Koyanagi-Harada syndrome following skin injury supports the idea that the disease involves systemic sensitization to shared melanocytic antigens (180).
+Another study described a 68-year-old Chinese woman who developed uveitis followed by generalized cutaneous inflammation (erythroderma) 6 months later and by vitiligo 6 months after that.
+This is the first report of cutaneous inflammation preceding vitiligo (226).

-Investigators have identified a subset of pathologically activated monocytes with gene expression indicative of inflammation, antiviral activity, and pathologic activation (46).
-Peripheral blood mononuclear cells in Vogt-Koyanagi-Harada syndrome have also been shown to express unique RNA profiles (38).
-Genome-wide association analysis has also identified new loci associated with Vogt-Koyanagi-Harada syndrome risk (117).
-Studies have identified a set of hub genes that may contribute to the development of Vogt-Koyanagi-Harada syndrome (147).
-Proteomic profiling demonstrated increased levels of carbonic anhydrase 2 and Ras-related protein Rap-1b in plasma exosomes in active inflammation (162).
+Investigators have identified a subset of pathologically activated monocytes with gene expression indicative of inflammation, antiviral activity, and pathologic activation (74).
+Peripheral blood mononuclear cells in Vogt-Koyanagi-Harada syndrome have also been shown to express unique RNA profiles (63).
+Genome-wide association analysis has also identified new loci associated with Vogt-Koyanagi-Harada syndrome risk (176).
+Studies have identified a set of hub genes that may contribute (223).
+Proteomic profiling demonstrated increased levels of carbonic anhydrase 2 and Ras-related protein Rap-1b (247) and C1QB (246) in plasma exosomes.

-Studies have shown differences in intestinal microbiota in patients with Vogt-Koyanagi-Harada syndrome compared to healthy controls and other noninfectious anterior uveitides (76).
+Studies have shown differences in gut microbiota in patients with Vogt-Koyanagi-Harada syndrome compared to healthy controls and other noninfectious anterior uveitides (114; 113; 222; 117).

 Vogt-Koyanagi-Harada syndrome is most common among more heavily pigmented populations including Asians, Hispanics, Native Americans, and Indians.
-In a series of 65 cases from southern California, Moorthy and colleagues reported that 78% were Hispanic, 10% Asian, 6% of African descent, and 3% of European ancestry (88).
-The racial breakdown of patients seen at the National Institute of Health was only 13% Hispanic, but fully 50% Caucasian (European), and 35% of African descent.
-Of the Caucasians, the majority were said to have had some Native American ancestry (101).
-In a study of the U.S. Native American population in Oklahoma, Native American patients were more likely to be younger and have fewer neurologic or systemic symptoms; however, they were more likely to develop cataracts (125).
-In a Spanish study of 112 patients, 61.6% were Caucasian and 30.4% were Hispanic (13).
+In a series of 65 cases from southern California, 78% were Hispanic, 10% Asian, 6% of African descent, and 3% of European ancestry (134).
+The racial breakdown of patients seen at the National Institutes of Health was 13% Hispanic, 50% Caucasian (European), and 35% of African descent.
+Among the Caucasians, the majority were of Native American ancestry (156).
+Native Americans with Vogt-Koyanagi-Harada syndrome in Oklahoma were more likely to be younger and have fewer neurologic or systemic symptoms, but they were more likely to develop cataracts (185).
+In a Spanish study of 112 patients, 61.6% were Caucasian and 30.4% were Hispanic (22).

 In Japan, the annual incidence was estimated to be 6.5 per million and the prevalence was 15.5 per million.
-Females were slightly more commonly affected than males, and the peak age at first presentation was in the fifth decade, with a median age of 42.3 years (90).
+Females were slightly more commonly affected than males, and the peak age at presentation had a median age of 42.3 years (137).

 No means of prevention are known.

 Sympathetic ophthalmia is an autoimmune condition that closely mimics Vogt-Koyanagi-Harada syndrome.
-It is characterized by a bilateral non-necrotizing granulomatous uveitis.
-It is an autoimmune response against uveal autoantigens exposed by penetrating trauma or surgery.
-Extraocular manifestations are far fewer in sympathetic ophthalmia than in Vogt-Koyanagi-Harada syndrome (153).
-A negative history for trauma or ocular surgery makes a diagnosis of sympathetic ophthalmia highly unlikely.
+A bilateral non-necrotizing granulomatous uveitis, it is an autoimmune response against uveal autoantigens exposed by penetrating trauma or surgery.
+Non-ocular manifestations are far fewer in sympathetic ophthalmia than in Vogt-Koyanagi-Harada syndrome (232).
+A negative history of ocular trauma or surgery makes a diagnosis of sympathetic ophthalmia unlikely.

-Lymphoma can present simultaneously in the eye and in the brain as a space-occupying lesion or diffuse meningeal infiltration (67; 88; 11; 149).
+Lymphoma can present simultaneously in the eye and in the brain as a space-occupying lesion or diffuse meningeal infiltration (102; 134; 20; 225).
 Subretinal deposits, as well as vitreous cells, may be seen.
-The vitritis may initially respond to steroid therapy but will recur once stopped.
-Acute lymphoblastic leukemia (42) and lymphoma (89) presenting as Vogt-Koyanagi-Harada syndrome have also been described.
+The vitritis may initially respond to corticosteroid therapy but will recur once treatment is stopped.
+Multiple serous retinal detachments have also been reported (112).
+Acute lymphoblastic leukemia (68) and lymphoma (136) may present as Vogt-Koyanagi-Harada syndrome.

-Sarcoidosis is another granulomatous cause of panuveitis.
-Ocular sarcoidosis tends to produce retinal perivenous sheathing, called "candle-wax drippings" when profuse, whereas the serous retinal detachment that is characteristic of Vogt-Koyanagi-Harada syndrome is not seen in sarcoidosis uveitis.
-The neurologic findings in sarcoidosis are focal, often involving the cranial nerves, whereas diffuse symptoms of headache and cognitive impairment are most common in Vogt-Koyanagi-Harada syndrome, although both may have chronic CSF pleocytosis (88).
+Sarcoidosis is a granulomatous cause of panuveitis.
+Ocular sarcoidosis tends to produce retinal perivenous sheathing, called "candle-wax drippings," whereas the serous retinal detachment characteristic of Vogt-Koyanagi-Harada syndrome is not encountered.
+The neurologic findings in sarcoidosis are focal, often involving the cranial nerves, whereas headache and cognitive impairment are most common in Vogt-Koyanagi-Harada syndrome.
+Both conditions may have chronic CSF pleocytosis (134).

 Infectious posterior uveitis, including syphilis and tuberculosis, can present as subretinal nodules, posterior or anterior uveitis, and serous retinal detachment.
-It must be ruled out prior to starting corticosteroid or other immunomodulating therapy (78).
+Infection must be ruled out prior to starting corticosteroid or other immunomodulating therapy (120; 02; 18).
+Acute retinal necrosis (ARN) presents as uveitis and retinal vasculitis and is caused by herpes simplex virus or varicella zoster virus.
+It is diagnosed with viral PCR of aqueous or vitreous fluid (252).

-Other diseases in the differential diagnosis of Vogt-Koyanagi-Harada syndrome that are of primarily ophthalmologic interest include acute multifocal placoid pigment epitheliopathy, multiple evanescent white dot syndrome, and posterior scleritis (131).
-The two features that most reliably distinguish Vogt-Koyanagi-Harada syndrome from other forms of uveitis are exudative retinal detachment in the acute uveitic phase and sunset glow fundus in the late phases (120).
+Other diseases in the differential diagnosis of Vogt-Koyanagi-Harada syndrome include acute multifocal placoid pigment epitheliopathy, multiple evanescent white dot syndrome, posterior scleritis (192), Behcet disease (95), and bilateral diffuse melanocytic proliferation (39).
+The two features that most reliably distinguish Vogt-Koyanagi-Harada syndrome from these other forms of uveitis are exudative retinal detachment in the acute uveitic phase and sunset glow fundus in the late phases (179; 45).

-Vogt-Koyanagi-Harada syndrome has been described in patients with autoimmune diseases, including ulcerative colitis (32), IgA nephropathy (161), and erosive seronegative polyarthritis (104), suggesting an association with autoimmunity.
-A case of Vogt-Koyanagi-Harada disease has been reported as a complication of treating hepatitis C with interferon alpha-2b and ribavirin combination therapy (138).
-In general, it has been known to exacerbate or trigger de novo autoimmunity.
+Vogt-Koyanagi-Harada syndrome has been described in patients with autoimmune diseases, including ulcerative colitis (54), IgA nephropathy (244), and erosive seronegative polyarthritis (159), suggesting an association with autoimmunity.
+A case of Vogt-Koyanagi-Harada disease has been reported as a complication of treating hepatitis C with interferon alpha-2b and ribavirin combination therapy (203).

-Seven of 62 clones from patients with Vogt-Koyanagi-Harada disease that were reactive with tyrosinase or tyrosinase-related protein showed proliferative responses to peptides that match the motif of the strong binding site for HLADRB1*0405 (35).
-Weisz and colleagues determined human leukocyte antigen specificities in 25 Hispanic patients living in Southern California and compared them to 217 healthy Hispanic control subjects (148).
+Seven of 62 clones from patients with Vogt-Koyanagi-Harada disease that were reactive with tyrosinase or tyrosinase-related protein showed proliferative responses to peptides that match the motif of the strong binding site for HLADRB1*0405 (60).
+Weisz and colleagues determined human leukocyte antigen specificities in 25 Hispanic patients living in Southern California and compared them to 217 healthy Hispanic control subjects (224).
 HLA-DR4 was present in 56% of the patients and in 29% of the control subjects.
 HLA-DR1 was present in 36% of the patients and in 9% of the control subjects.
 Combinations of HLA-DR4 and HLA-DR1 characterized 84% of patients but only 35% of control subjects.
-The authors suggest that these findings point to a common immunogenic predisposition to Vogt-Koyanagi-Harada syndrome among different racial groups that are differentially susceptible.
-They also suggest that there may be a common epitope shared by DR1 and DR4 that is involved in the pathogenesis of the disease.
+These findings point to a common immunogenic predisposition to Vogt-Koyanagi-Harada syndrome among different racial groups that are differentially susceptible and that there may be a common epitope shared by DR1 and DR4 that is involved in the pathogenesis of the disease.

 Diagnostic criteria.
-Consensus criteria, developed in 1978 by the American Uveitis Society, were updated following the First International Workshop on Vogt-Koyanagi-Harada Disease in 1999.
-This newer set of criteria recognizes that Vogt-Koyanagi-Harada is a disease that has distinct features in different stages of the natural history and establishes criteria for early diagnosis when many of the characteristic cutaneous findings have not yet occurred (123) (Table 1).
+Consensus criteria developed in 1978 by the American Uveitis Society were updated following the First International Workshop on Vogt-Koyanagi-Harada Disease in 1999.
+This newer set of criteria recognizes that Vogt-Koyanagi-Harada has distinct features in different stages of its natural history and establishes criteria for early diagnosis when many of the characteristic cutaneous findings have not yet occurred (183) (Table 1).

 Complete Vogt-Koyanagi-Harada disease (criteria 1 to 5 must be present) | ||